aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-01/lesson-02/index.md

 ### Arduino IDE

-The Arduino IDE is a code editor and a toolchain fro uploading code to various microcontrollers.
+The Arduino IDE is a code editor and a toolchain for uploading code to various microcontrollers.

 [![Arduino IDE 1.8.19](./img/arduino-18.png)](./img/arduino-18.png)